microsoft/Azure-DCAP-Client/src/Windows/GeneratePackage/README.txt

 - script - InstallAzureDCAP.ps1   : Script to install Azure DCAP

 # Azure DCAP Installation
-1. Navigate to script\
-2. Run powershell script in elevated mode .\InstallAzureDCAP.ps1 <provide-local-path-here>
+Navigate to script\ and run powershell script in elevated mode .\InstallAzureDCAP.ps1 <provide-local-path-here>.
+The script copies the Azure DCAP dll to the provided location and updates the PATH variable.
-3. Ensure that you are installing next to the Intel DCAP to ensure plugin linkage at runtime.
+Be sure to restart all dependent services so they are referring to the updated PATH environment variable.